khushpatelmd/selfsupervised-training-ehr/README.md

 For Roberta like models, every 4 epochs, the EHR codes to be masked are selected randomly.
 The number of epochs after which masking is changed is configurable.

 #### Fixed / static masking strategy:
 For original BERT model, the EHR codes are masked only once during data preprocessing which means the same input masks are fed to the model on epoch.
 A training strategy has been developed for the same.

+#### Data: The EHR data is a list of list where the structure is [[patient_id],[lenght of stay],[time between two visits],[EHR_codes(ICD/CPT,etc) mapped as per vocab file],[visit number]]

 <hr />